Tazmamart

-Tazmamart (سجن تازمامرت) was a secret prison in the Atlas Mountains of Morocco, holding political prisoners.
+Tazmamart (سجن تازمامرت) was a secret prison in the Atlas Mountains of Morocco holding political prisoners.
 The prison became a symbol of oppression in the political history of contemporary Morocco.
 It is located near the city of Er-Rich, between Errachida and Midelt.
 It was managed by commandant Feddoul and Hamidou Laanigri, both Royal Moroccan Gendarmerie officials.

+Location

+The prison stood inside an army training area around 15 km south-west of the village of Tazmamart, close to Er-Rich on the edge of the High Atlas desert plateau.
+A 2014 field visit found only two razed concrete blocks and 33 unmarked graves at the site.
+Local villagers recalled that during the "Years of Lead" they were forbidden even to pronounce the name "Tazmamart".

 History

 Tazmamart Prison was built in 1972, after the second failed coup d'etat against the late Hassan II of Morocco in August 1972, 58 army officers were sent to Kenitra prison and later to Tazmamart.
 According to Ali Bourequat, the prison later held also some Sahrawi nationalists and other "disappeared" political offenders.

 During the 1980s, there were allegations about the existence of a prison called Tazmamart.
 Moroccan authorities denied all the allegations.
 It was not until the publication of the book Notre ami le Roi (Our friend the King) by French journalist Gilles Perrault in 1990 that the issue was raised at a political level.
 Thomas Miller, who at the time was Director for North African Affairs at the State Department, said in an oral history that he was contacted by American citizen Nancy Touil, who said her husband M’Barek Touil had been languishing in Tazmamart for nearly two decades.
 Miller inserted a talking point in the background papers for President George H.W.
 Bush for his 1991 meeting with King Hassan.
 Bush raised the issue, much to the King's dismay.

 In 1991, and after pressure from international human rights groups and some foreign governments, Hassan II of Morocco decided to close down the prison and release the last remaining detainees.
 Some fled abroad, others stayed in Morocco, but were prevented from discussing their experiences in Tazmamart publicly.
+The 30 surviving captives were released on 15 September but placed under strict gag orders and travel bans that lasted several years.
+Morocco only acknowledged the episode in 1999, when King Mohammed VI created an Advisory Council on Human Rights to process claims of forced disappearance.